Georgia Birding and Nature

 • First State Record

-• Rare for the lower 48 states
+• Very rare for the lower 48 states

 • One of only a few records for the Southeastern United States